-Syria’s calendar is full of events to be enjoyed by all who are lucky enough to be in the region at the right time.
+Syria holidays include a calendar full of events to be enjoyed by all who are lucky enough to be in the region at the right time.
 While the current political situation may curtail certain celebrations there are a few like the annual Cotton Festival and certain religious holidays like Eid al-Fitr which will go on as planned.

 Kicking off the Syrian events calendar in April is the National Independence day.
 Traditionally this day is marked with great displays of national unity and pride.
 Parades are held in most of the major city centers, locals fly the Syrian flag on high and national songs can be heard coming from homes and local stores around the country.
 Since the outbreak of the civil war, however, all festivities seem to have cooled down considerably.